Valley Grinding & Manufacturing - Logo

 Step 2 Turn the blade in the opposite direction that it turns during normal operation.
 Continue spinning for three to four revolutions.

-Turn the blade in the direction of normal operation.
+Step 3 Turn the blade in the direction of normal operation.
 While turning the blade forward, work the blade back and forth causing it to slip against the bottom band.
 Continue until the top blade runs quiet and feels smooth against the bottom band.

 We developed a full training guide on the principles of shear slitting.
 Learn about types of shear slitting, height adjustments, trouble shooting your cuts, terminology, safety guidance and more.
 Fill out your information below and you'll get instant access to the downloadable PDF.

-Share On:
+Share by: